kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

   - `Any`: if the pending Workload fits within the nominal quota of its ClusterQueue, preempt any Workload in the cohort, irrespective of priority.

+- `borrowWithinCohort` determines whether a pending Workload can preempt Workloads from other ClusterQueues if the workload requires borrowing.
+This field requires to specify `policy` sub-field with possible values:
+  - `Never` (default): do not preempt Workloads in the cohort if borrowing is required.
+  - `LowerPriority`: if the pending Workload requires borrowing, only preempt Workloads in the cohort that have lower priority than the pending Workload.
+  This preemption policy is only supported when `reclaimWithinCohort` is enabled (different than `Never`).
+  Additionally, only workloads up to the priority indicated by `maxPriorityThreshold` can be preempted in that scenario.

 - `withinClusterQueue` determines whether a pending Workload that doesn't fit within the nominal quota for its ClusterQueue, can preempt active Workloads in